sm0ol/sRobDev/README.md

 ### Hi everyone!

 I'm currently a Software Engineer at System1.
-By day, I do a lot of stuff with AngularJS and Node.
-By night, I've been diving into React, grinding JS fundamentals and concepts, and whatever else I can get my hands on.
+By day, I do a lot of stuff with React (and some Scala here and there, when forced...).
+By night, I've been diving into functional programming and AWS architecture.
 I have a passion for learning, and want to understand the wonderful language we know as JavaScript as thoroughly as possible.

 Reach me at:

-🐦 @srobDev
+🐦 @_sm0ol

 📧 sprobertson94@gmail.com